vandanal187/1/Performance.md

 ## Transport.start

 As mentioned, it's best to schedule audio events as in advance as possible.
-For this reason, it's good to invoke `Tone.Transport.start` a little bit in the future. `Tone.Transport.start("+0.1")` will star the Transport 100 milliseconds in the future which is not very perceptible, but can help avoid scheduling errors.
+For this reason, it's good to invoke `Tone.Transport.start` a little bit in the future. `Tone.Transport.start("+0.1")` will start the Transport 100 milliseconds in the future which is not very perceptible, but can help avoid scheduling errors.

 ## Syncing Visuals